openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 ...
 ```

-In the last example `--cloud-config` is still required for correct function of `--external-cloud-volume-plugin` preventing disablement of in-tree volumes in KCM.
+In the last example `--cloud-config` is still required for correct function of `--external-cloud-volume-plugin` preventing disabling of in-tree volumes in KCM.
 Production use of CSI and CSI migration for Azure will notify about `--external-cloud-volume-plugin` and `--cloud-config` flag removal.

 #### Pre-release / Development Feature Gate